 Buddha in Deep Meditation

 The slender, cross-legged figure depicts the young Buddha seated in deep, mindful meditation.
 Legend says that Siddhartha Gautama lived off just a single grain of rice a day for six years in hopes of discovering the truth.
-Finally he sat under the Boddhi tree in quiet solitude, and after 49 days achieved Enlightenment.
+Finally, he sat under the Boddhi tree in quiet solitude, and after 49 days achieved Enlightenment.
 At that time he became known as the Buddha, or “The Awakened One.”
-He serves as reminder of what can be accomplished through concentrated mindfulness.
+He serves as a reminder of what can be accomplished through concentrated mindfulness.

 Fat Laughing Buddha

 In order to reach enlightenment, the Buddha first had to discover the Middle Way, the path of moderation between self-indulgence and self-mortification.
-By following this path, the Buddha was able to transcend duality and all the pairs of opposites, such and good and evil, joy and sorrow, human and divine.
-With this realization he broke the cycle of suffering, and the fat, laughing Buddha expresses this state of bliss.
+By following this path, the Buddha was able to transcend duality and all the pairs of opposites, such as and good and evil, joy and sorrow, human and divine.
+With this realization, he broke the cycle of suffering, and the fat, laughing Buddha expresses this state of bliss.

 Hotei, the Rejoicing Buddha

 Arms lifted overhead in a display of joyful victory, Hotei is considered the god of good fortune, the representation of contentment and abundance, and sometimes the guardian of children.
 Whether seated or standing, his message of prosperity and satisfaction remains the same.
-You don’t need to spend a dozen years in cave in profound meditation to appreciate the sense of joy and levity conveyed by this version of the Buddha.
+You don’t need to spend a dozen years in a cave in profound meditation to appreciate the sense of joy and levity conveyed by this version of the Buddha.

-The eastern goddess or bodhisattva of compassion, female embodiment of Avalokiteshvara, Quan Yin’s worship goes back thousands of years, throughout China, Japan, and southeast Asia.
+The eastern goddess or bodhisattva of compassion, the female embodiment of Avalokiteshvara, Quan Yin’s worship goes back thousands of years, throughout China, Japan, and Southeast Asia.
 Also known as the goddess of mercy, her name literally means “She who hears the cries of the world.”
 Westerners might think of here as a loose equivalent to the Virgin Mary, full of grace and mercy.